bih/nexmo-developer/_tutorials/call-phone-from-app.md

 $ nexmo setup api_key api_secret
 ```

-This will create a `.nexmorc` file in your project directory.
+This will create a `.nexmorc` file in your home directory.
 This is required for other command line operations to work correctly.

+You can obtain your API key and API secret from your Nexmo dashboard.

 ## Create a Nexmo Application

-To create a voice application within the Nexmo platform you execute the following command:
+To create a Stitch application within the Nexmo platform you execute the following command:

 ``` bash
 $ nexmo app:create "Call phone from App" https://example.com/webhooks/answer https://example.com/webhooks/event --type=rtc --keyfile=private.key